Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.14 |

 Determines the size of the perpetually active area around the global spawn point.
 With the default value, a 5×5 chunk square remains constantly loaded.
-Increasing this radius allows automatic mechanisms to operate at spawn even without a player present, at the cost of additional server resources.
+Increasing this radius allows automatic mechanisms to run at spawn even without a player present, at the cost of additional server resources.

 /gamerule spawnChunkRadius 4